-We love The Blossom Company for flower arches and centrepieces; Wedding Post Box Hire for post boxes; Bristol Vintage for afternoon tea crockery; the Event Flag Hire Company for cool decorations; Rose Metallics for the coolest cutlery hire; and Light Up Love for the cutest lights.
+We love The Blossom Company for flower arches and centrepieces; The Sussex Wedding Postbox for post boxes; Bristol Vintage for afternoon tea crockery; the Event Flag Hire Company for cool decorations; Rose Metallics for the coolest cutlery hire; and Light Up Love for the cutest lights.

 15. Custom Wooden Name Tags – £1.50, Etsy

 Use these wooden name tags as both a place card and a favour and your guests will have a cute keepsake to take home.
 You can also attach them to your guest’s glass so they can reuse it during the night, cutting down on washing up.
-The wood is sustainably sourced, finished with hemp oil and tied with biodegradable jute twine.
+The wood is sustainably sourced, stamped with black ink and finished with ribbon.

 16. Biodegradable Favour Bags – £5, Etsy